 I recently joined Twitter and was amazed to find many people tweeting about Canadian coupons.
-If you find someone online who has a blog about saving money in Canada then why not follow them on Twitter?
-Some companies even host Twitter parties where you can join in on the conversation and answer time-limited questions to win prizes and coupons.
+If you find someone online who has a blog about saving money in Canada, why not follow them on Twitter?
+Some companies even host Twitter parties where you can join in on the conversation, and answer time-limited questions to win prizes and coupons.
 There is a Dove Chocolate one on as I write this.
-Tweet your New Years’ resolutions and you might win a coupon.
+Tweet your New Years’ resolutions, and you might win a coupon.
 (Not 100% sure if Canada and/or the A though).

 One more great way to receive high-value Canadian coupons is to do surveys.
 Surveys can be a great way for companies to offer you coupons.

 You can also e-mail companies directly.
 Yes, that’s right.
-Just find a product that you love or even a product that you were disappointed in an let these companies know what you think.
+Just find a product that you love or even a product you were disappointed in and let these companies know what you think.
 Good or bad.
-Most reputable companies appreciate the feedback and some, but not all, will reward your efforts with a coupon.
+Most reputable companies appreciate the feedback, and some, but not all, will reward your efforts with a coupon.

 THIS IS JUST ONE IN A SERIES OF ARTICLES I HAVE WRITTEN ON COUPONING.